ondiiik/meteoink/README.md

 ## Box

-Files for 3D printed parts are stored [here]().
+Files for 3D printed parts are stored [here](https://github.com/ondiiik/meteoink/tree/master/box).

 Both variants of box are partialy screwed and partially glued as well as electronics.
 To stitch processor board or battery you can use acrylate 3M double side tape.
-DHT22 sensor is glued to chassis (grid for air access sahll be on the side pointing outside the box).
+DHT22 sensor is glued to chassis (grid for air access shall be on the side pointing outside the box).
 When you glue it, apply glue very carefully as it shall not pass inside electronics (especially in the case of buttons or DHT sensor).
 When all electronics is inside, then chassis shall be either glued to frame
 (BWY variant) or screwed together (ACEP variant).